mne-tools/mne-python/doc/source/getting_started.rst

 Development Version Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you know you will be contributing to the project please see: http://martinos.org/mne/dev/contributing.html
+If you know you would like to contribute to the project please follow the instructions here: http://martinos.org/mne/dev/contributing.html

 If you just want to start using the latest development version (the most up to date)::